 A lot of people don’t talk about the big stigma on mental health and access for seniors.
 But a lot of seniors are going through mental health issues and they don’t know how to explain it.
 They’re old school.
 They don’t come from a rule of thumb of asking for help or saying you have mental health issues.
 They think of it as institutional mental illness.

-Being able to do video appointments in the comfort of their own home and talking to them about things like depression or anxiety from retiring or being in isolation.
+Seniors can experience telemental health benefits in the comfort of their own home while talking about things like depression or anxiety from retiring or being in isolation.

 Youth Mental Health